Cyclosporine (Neoral®, Sandimmune®, Restasis®, Gengraf®)

-This medication is covered under Medicare part B for Medicare recipients.
-If you have Medicare, make sure your pharmacist knows to process this prescription through your Medicare part B and NOT part D.
+The oral forms of this medication are covered under Medicare part B for Medicare recipients.
+Make sure your pharmacist knows to process this prescription through your Medicare part B and NOT part D.

 Possible Side Effects

 There are a number of things you can do to manage the side effects of cyclosporine.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 High Blood Pressure